 35.7.2 Confidentiality

 The Party receiving information pursuant to this Section 35.7 shall treat such information as confidential subject to the terms and conditions of set forth in Section 35.8 of this Agreement.
-The obligation of each Party under this Section 35.7.2 continues and survives the termination of this Agreement by seven (7) years.35.7.3 Data Exchange Contact
+The obligation of each Party under this Section 35.7.2 continues and survives the termination of this Agreement by seven (7) years.

+Notwithstanding anything to the contrary in this Agreement, EMS models and the data used for EMS modeling exchanged pursuant to Section 35.7.1 may be released by the receiving Party to its Transmission Owners for operational and reliability compliance purposes.
+The respective Party’s Transmission Owners shall be required to maintain the EMS models and the data as confidential in a manner consistent with or superior to the terms and conditions contained herein.

+35.7.3 Data Exchange Contact

 To facilitate the exchange of all such data, each Party will designate to the other Party’s Vice President of Operations a contact to be available twenty-four (24) hours each day, seven (7) days per week, and an alternate contact to act in the absence or unavailability of the primary contact, to respond to any inquiries.
 With respect to each contact and alternate, each Party shall provide the name, telephone number, e-mail address, and fax number.
 Each Party may change a designee from time to time by Notice to the other Party’s Vice President of Operations.